 Mike Pence Used AOL Email For State Business As Indiana's Governor

-Vice President Mike Pence used a private AOL account to conduct official business in his former position as the governor of Indiana, according to public records.
+Vice President Pence used a private AOL account to conduct official business in his former position as the governor of Indiana, according to public records.
 And at one point, the account was hacked and used to send fraudulent emails seeking money from his contacts.

 Pence used the account to communicate with advisers about issues including homeland security in Indiana and the security of the gates at the governor's mansion, The Indianapolis Star reports.